ValGRY/Data-Science-Projects/Techno Industries Inc/README.md

 # Data Science Pipeline

-Sourcing and loading
+Sourcing and loading.
-Cleaning, transforming, and visualizing
+Cleaning, transforming, and visualizing.
-Modeling
+Modeling.
-Evaluating and concluding
+Evaluating and concluding.

 # Sourcing and Loading

-Importing Libraries
+Importing Libraries.
 Loading data and exploring dataset.

 # Cleaning, transforming, and visualizing